 Inside of each mutual fund are shares of many different companies.
 So, one share of a mutual fund could include small percentages of Apple, Microsoft, and Warren Buffett’s company, Berkshire Hathaway.
 Many investors believe this is a more conservative way to invest because you spread out your risk.

-To put it another way, if one company inside your mutual fund portfolio experiences poor performance in the market, the other companies inside the mutual fund can balance it out.
+To put it another way, if one company inside your mutual fun portfolio experiences poor performance in the market, the other companies can balance it out.
 For that reason, buying mutual funds is considered less risky than buying individual stocks.

-There are thousands of different mutual funds available.
+There are four main types of mutual funds: equity funds, fixed-income funds, balanced funds, and money market funds.
+Among these categories are thousands of different mutual funds to choose from.
 Here is an example of one of them.

 The Schwab Total Stock Market Index Fund